- Social Media Workshop

 8:30 am - 12:00 pm

-From LinkedIn and Facebook, to social action and algorithms, we’ve gathered some of the best social experts Baltimore has to offer to take your social and digital skills to the next level.
+From LinkedIn and Facebook, to social action and algorithms, we’ve gathered some of the best social media experts Baltimore has to offer to take your digital skills to the next level.
 Join BPRC for the 2nd Annual Social Media Spring Training Workshop to learn about platform changes, how to amplify thought leadership, and network with over 75 other communications professionals.

 Breakfast, Networking & Keynote